Skip to main content

 A: The University will not notify parents regarding the charges, the hearing, outcome, or any other aspect of a sexual violence complaint without permission.

-Q: Will I have to see, speak to, or answer questions from the accused student during the hearing process?
+Q: Will I have to see, speak to, or answer questions from the respondent during the hearing process?

 A: Fredonia works very hard to ensure a fair and balanced judicial process for both parties.
-If you feel uncomfortable about having to see the accused student, there are ways we can minimize contact (ex: screen, video conferencing equipment, etc).
-Both you and the accused student may ask questions of each other and all witnesses called to testify.
+If you feel uncomfortable about having to see the respondent, there are ways we can minimize contact (ex: screen, video conferencing equipment, etc).
+Both the complainant and the respondent may ask questions of each other and all witnesses at a hearing.
 To minimize contact between the two parties and ensure questions are relevant to the case, all questions are posed to the Judicial Board first.
 The Judicial Board then poses the question to the appropriate person.
-The accused student can not directly ask you any questions.
+The respondent can not directly ask the complainant any questions.
+In Title IX cases, a party's advisor/support person will pose questions to the other party and any witnesses.

 Q: Can I bring someone with me to the hearing or other meetings associated with my sexual violence complaint?